Zaragoza Aragon, Spain Travel Guide

 Accessible entrance and elevators to some areas.
 Limited access to some upper levels.

-High level of accessibility with ramps and elevators, although some historic parts may be less so.
+High degree of ease of access with ramps and elevators, although some historic parts may be less so.

 Generally accessible for the main museum zone and viewing platforms.